AlvaYan/NA-L0-TR/README.md

-# NAl0-TR
+# NA-L0-TR

-FGNET.zip and P04 contain the processed data of two
+This is the repo for the paper "Noise-Augmented l0 Regularization of Tensor Regression with Tucker Decomposition".
+This repo contains the codes and preprocessed data for this paper.